aakers24/THM/Paths/SOC1/SOC1.md

     * Information - Indicates an event which resulted in a successful operation.

-    * Success Audit - Indicates that a audited security access attempt was successful.
-E.g. successful user logon.
+    * Success Audit - Indicates that an audited security access attempt was successful.
+E.g. successful user login.

-    * Failure Audit - Indicates that a audited security access attempt failed.
+    * Failure Audit - Indicates that an audited security access attempt failed.
 E.g. a user tries to access a drive and fails.

 * XPath is short for XML Path Language and it is meant to provide a standard syntax and functionality for addressing and manipulating parts of XML documents.